“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Here?”

-“In the basement,” said Thackeray, “just follow the signs.”
+“In the basement.
+Follow the signs.”

 A blast of cold air and the clamor of electronic noise greeted the two missionaries when they opened the door and walked down the narrow staircase.
-The dark room was jammed with custom tabletop video machines, each surrounded by a crowd of teenagers.
+The dark room was jammed with tabletop video game machines, each surrounded by a crowd of teenagers.

 “Your turn,” he said to the boy across the table from him.
 He looked up.